Swings return to Wall Street, oil up after Russia sanctions

 “Expectations are that central banks are going to take a somewhat slower and more cautious approach as a result of this crisis, so that provides a positive offset for risky assets,” Jonas Golterman, senior global markets economist at Capital Economics, said in an online briefing Monday.

-That helped high-growth tech stocks and others that soared in recent years in large part due to low interest rates.
-A healthy gain for Tesla, up 6.6%, was the biggest reason the S&P 500 was able to pare its losses so sharply on Monday, though big tech stocks like Nvidia were swinging from losses to gains and back again. .
+That initially helped high-growth tech stocks and others that soared in recent years in large part due to low interest rates notch gains.
+Tesla jumped 6%, though big tech stocks like Nvidia were swinging from losses to gains and back again.
+The chipmaker fell 1.3%.

 Tesla also benefited from the higher oil prices, as did other electric-vehicle makers, solar-power companies and producers of oil.
-Energy stocks in the S&P 500 jumped 1.7% for the biggest gain by far in the index.
+Energy stocks in the S&P 500 jumped 1%, the only sector in the index with a gain.

 Financial analysts say wars and other such scary geopolitical events tend to have only a temporary effect on markets, perhaps lasting weeks or months.
 But in the moment, fear is nevertheless still higher.